epistemex/canvas-to-tiff/README.md

 - Can set arbitrary DPI for X and Y directions
 - Documented source incl.
 HTML version (see `docs/` folder)
 - Works with all major browsers incl.
 IE
-- No dependencies (pako zlib port if compression is wanted, but isn't required.
+- No dependencies (pako deflate if compression is wanted, but isn't required.
 Included).

 Install